 in which they assumed that the conditions $(K_{1})$ and \begin{itemize} \item[$(K_{24})$] $ \dfrac{|K(x)|^{\frac{2N}{2N-\lambda}}}{[V(x)]^{\frac{2_s^{*}-p}{2_s^{*}-2}}}\rightarrow 0$ as $|x|\rightarrow \infty$ for some $p\in(2,2_s^{*})$ \end{itemize} are satisfied.

-After that, many researches studied the nonlinear equations involving vanishing potential with different type of operators and different conditions on the non linearity, we refer to, Deng-Li-Shuai \cite{deng} ($p$-Laplace operator), Perera-Squassina-Yang \cite{perera} (fractional $p$-Laplacian), Isernia \cite{isernia} (Fractional $p\&q$-Laplacian), Isernia-Repov$\check{\text{s}}$ \cite{isernia1} (Double-phase operator).
+After that, many researchers studied the nonlinear equations involving vanishing potential with different types of operators and different conditions on the non linearity, we refer to: Deng-Li-Shuai \cite{deng} ($p$-Laplace operator), Perera-Squassina-Yang \cite{perera} (fractional $p$-Laplacian), Isernia \cite{isernia} (Fractional $p\&q$-Laplacian), Isernia-Repov$\check{\text{s}}$ \cite{isernia1} (Double-phase operator).
 Recently, Silva-Souto \cite{silva} developed the existence result for generalized Schr$\ddot{\text{o}}$dinger equation in Orlicz-Sobolev spaces.

-Existence result for Choquard type equations with vanishing potential has been obtained by Chen-Yuan \cite{chen}, Alves-Figueiredo-Yang \cite{alves} (for Laplace operator), Albuquerque-Silva-Sousa \cite{Albuquerque}(fractional coupled Choquard-type systems).
+Existence results for Choquard type equations with vanishing potential have been obtained by Chen-Yuan \cite{chen}, Alves-Figueiredo-Yang \cite{alves} (for Laplace operator), Albuquerque-Silva-Sousa \cite{Albuquerque} (fractional coupled Choquard-type systems).